joshuascriven/readinglist/README.md

 - ```date_end``` (optional) date string indicating end of unit

 ### bibfile.bib
 - citekeys must be unique and should be distinguishable from any title you might manually assign to a reading.
 Regex is used to identify citekeys (default "[A-Za-z]:[0-9]").
-When a non-citekey value is found among the citekeys, it is printed verbatim (as markdown) in the final document.

 ## In-code Customizations